elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 Stacking and Ranking are essential concepts in managing rule promotions, ensuring that promotions are applied effectively and as intended.

 **Promotion Stacking** refers to the ability to stack multiple promotions on a single cart, it is possible to target the same items with multiple promotions or completely different items.
-A priority can be set to determine which promotions is applied first.
-If no priority is set, the newest rule promotion applies first and then the next one will be applied next.
-Our discount strategy calculates the discount against a previously discounted item price.
+A priority can be set to determine which promotions are applied first.
+If no priority is set, the Rule Promotions apply in order of creation date, with the newest promotions applied first and discounted prices calculated against any previously-discounted item prices.
 When promotions are stackable, they can be applied simultaneously, allowing shoppers to benefit from multiple discounts.
 The `stackable` flag in the promotion settings determines whether a promotion can be stacked with others.
 By default, this flag is set to `true`, enabling stacking.
-If the flag is set to `false`, If the flag is set to false, no other promotion can stack on top.
+If the flag is set to `false`, no other promotion can stack on top.
 The promotion with the highest priority will take precedence.
 For more details, refer to the [Stacking Promotion Scenarios](/docs/rule-promotions/overview#stacking-promotion-scenarios) to understand the effects on stackable and non-stackable promotions.

 **Promotion Priority** refers to the order in which promotions are applied and calculated in the cart.
 This is managed using the `priority` setting while creating a Rule Promotion.
 Priorities are represented as integers, with higher numbers indicating higher priority.
 Setting a priority for promotions is optional; by default, promotions do not have a priority value.
 If there is no priority set, the most recently created promotion will be applied first.
 When `priority` is set, each promotion must have a unique priority value.
 This ensures that when multiple promotions are eligible, the one with the highest priority is applied first, followed by the next highest.
 If a non-stackable promotion has the highest priority, it will be the only promotion that applies.